grange85/ahfow-www/collections/_posts/2007/2007-05-11-take-the-galaxie-500-quizagain.markdown

 - galaxie 500
 tags: []
 ---

-<p>It's been over a year since I last pointed everyone to Mike's Galaxie 500 quiz (est. 1997) - anyone feeling like showing off can head on over and give it a shot.
-I managed 79/100.</p>
+It's been over a year since I last pointed everyone to [Mike's Galaxie 500 quiz](https://static.fullofwishes.co.uk/michaelsquiz/) (est. 1997) - anyone feeling like showing off can head on over and give it a shot.
+I managed 79/100.